pkhead/contour/README.md

 # contour
 A framework for creating "content pipelines" in LÖVE projects.
 This allows offline processing of certain asset files to a transformed file, and makes runtime code that attempts to load the original asset file to load the transformed file instead.

+Please report any issues on Issues, or anywhere else like on Discord if you'd rather do that.

 # Usage
 Clone this repository into the root directory of your LÖVE project.
 To run the tool, run `love contour` in a terminal.
 It has to be from the root directory in order for it to work properly!